jackhlay/CStack/README.md

 - int insertHead(node** head, int data)
 Inserts a new node with data into the head of the stack.

+- int stackLength(node* head)
+Returns the length of the stack.

 - int decap(node** head)
 Removes the top node from the stack.